joanllenas/ts.data.json/README.md

 JSON decoders validate incoming JSON before it enters our program.
 This way, if the data has an unexpected structure, we're immediately alerted.

+## Documentation

+The [documentation site](https://joanllenas.github.io/ts.data.json/) is auto-generated from TSDoc comments using TypeDoc.

-> If you're new to JSON decoding, consider reading the introductory article [Decoding JSON with TypeScript](https://dev.to/joanllenas/decoding-json-with-typescript-1jjc), which explains why and how to use this library.
+If you're new to JSON decoding, you may want to read the introductory article [Decoding JSON with TypeScript](https://dev.to/joanllenas/decoding-json-with-typescript-1jjc), which explains why and how to use this library.

 [![](./.github/all-your-json-are-belong-to-us.jpg)](https://en.wikipedia.org/wiki/All_your_base_are_belong_to_us)